-Daoism (also referred to as Taoism) is a Chinese philosophy credited to the legendary figure Laozi (also referred to as Lao Tzu) who historians think might have lived either in the 6th century or 4th century BC.
+Daoism (also referred to as Taoism) is a Chinese philosophy credited to the legendary figure Laozi (also referred to as Lao Tzu) who historians think might have lived either in the sixth century or fourth century BCE.

 Laozi was purportedly concerned with the moral decline of his day in Chengzhou which led him to pursue exile.
 It is said that as he was leaving he was requested by a gatekeeper to write a text.
 Laozi agreed and penned the Daodejing (also referred to as the Tao Te Ching).
 However, this text evidences multiple authors and additions from later periods, and is unlikely to have been authored by Laozi himself.
 The Daodejing urges people to be humble, avoid pride, and also live alongside others, oneself, and the world in peace.
-It wishes to have people realize their connection to their fellow human beings as well as the Earth.
+It wants people to realize their connection to their fellow human beings as well as the Earth.
 Laozi’s life would eventually be invested with religious significance.
-He was soon deemed to be the perfect Daoist master, portrayed as the Dao personified, and also be worshipped as a god.
-Whether or not Laozi existed, and independent of when he may have lived, Laozi has undoubtedly had a huge influence on Chinese politics and culture.
-For example, Zhang Ling (d.
-156 AD), a Taoist partisan, is credited as the founder of the first religious sect of Taoism: the Way of the Celestial Masters (in 142 AD), which presents Laozi as being at the top of a pantheon of deities.
-Daoism would also become the official religion of China under the Tang dynasty (618-907 AD).
+He was soon deemed to be the perfect Daoist master, portrayed as the Dao personified, and also be worshiped as a god.
+Whether or not Laozi existed, and regardless of when he may have lived, Laozi has undoubtedly had a huge influence on Chinese politics and culture; for example, Zhang Ling (d.
+156 CE), a Taoist partisan, is credited as the founder of the first religious sect of Taoism, the Way of the Celestial Masters (in 142 CE), which presents Laozi as being at the top of a pantheon of deities.
+Daoism would also become the official religion of China under the Tang Dynasty (r.
+618-907 CE).

 Yin and Yang